The pigsty-pgsql repo contains packages that are ad hoc to specific PostgreSQL Major Versions

 module_hotfixes=1

-# Refresh YUM/DNF repository cache
+EOF# Refresh YUM/DNF repository cachesudo dnf makecache;

-# Add Pigsty's GPG public key to your system keychain to verify package signatures
+# Use when in mainland China or Cloudflare is unavailable# Add Pigsty's GPG public key to your system keychain to verify package signaturescurl -fsSL https://repo.pigsty.cc/key | sudo tee /etc/pki/rpm-gpg/RPM-GPG-KEY-pigsty >/dev/null

-# Add Pigsty Repo definition files to /etc/yum.repos.d/ directory
+# Add Pigsty Repo definition files to /etc/yum.repos.d/ directorysudo tee /etc/yum.repos.d/pigsty-pgsql.repo > /dev/null <<-'EOF'

 [pigsty-pgsql]